tommyxu/curator-service-api-client/README.md

 * service: service name registered in ZooKeeper `/services`
 * path: a path prefix.
 It is prepend before the target url defined in @GET/@POST
 * url: a list of server address (host:port).
 This is optional if you only use ZooKeeper to find service instances.
+* errorBodyType: the Class<?> of the errorBody.
+The body of an error http response (4xx, 5xx) will be converted to this type via JacksonMapper.
+The default value is `String.class` which means no conversion required.

 > All java classes provided by this project are under package *tech.hillview.api.curator.client*